 When you take care of the things you own, they last longer.
-Most HVAC systems that fail prematurely do so because of lack of maintenance.
+Most HVAC systems fail prematurely because of lack of maintenance.

-A healthy system that undergoes routine maintenance will last you for 25 to 40 percent longer.
-According to the U.S. Department of Energy, a proper air conditioner tune-up can improve your system’s durability, saving you money in the long-term.
-Moreover, an optimally performing cooling system requires fewer repairs over the life of the system, further saving you more money.
+A healthy system that undergoes routine maintenance will last 25 to 40 percent longer.
+According to the U.S. Department of Energy, a proper air conditioner tune-up can improve your system’s durability, saving money in the long-term.
+Moreover, an optimally performing cooling system requires fewer repairs over the life of the system.

-An air conditioner tune-up includes verifying and adjusting the refrigerant charge if needed, plus the inspection and cleaning of the indoor and outdoor coils to ensure correct temperature drop across the coil and proper cooling performance.
+An air conditioner tune-up includes verifying and adjusting the refrigerant charge, if needed, plus the inspection and cleaning of the indoor and outdoor coils to ensure correct temperature drop across the coil and proper cooling performance.
 In addition to ensuring safe operation, this will keep your air conditioner running as efficiently as possible all season.

 Most air conditioner tune-ups also include some basic cleaning and a new air filter.
 This cleaning process can help remove some of the dust and debris in your system, improving air quality throughout your home.
 More involved tune-ups may also include duct cleaning, which removes even more dust and dirt.